Workflow-Manager-admin/sportifyshop-22807-c54d504a/README.md

      ```
      uvicorn src.api.main:app --reload
      ```
-     OR (if you want to ensure `src` always imports cleanly regardless of CWD):
+     OR (to ensure `src` always imports cleanly regardless of CWD):
      ```
      uvicorn main:app --reload
      ```
      This uses `main.py` which sets up Python path for `src` imports.

    - **From project root**
-     If running from project root (`sportifyshop-22807-c54d504a/`), you can:
+     If running from project root (`sportifyshop-22807-c54d504a/`), you should:
      ```
      cd sports_gear_backend
      uvicorn main:app --reload